Protesters outside the Minneapolis Police 1st precinct station

-Minneapolis Police 4th Precinct razor wire
+Minneapolis Police Department Second Precinct in Northeast Minneapolis behind razor wire and concrete barricades.

 The Minneapolis Police 4th Precinct located in North Minneapolis.
 Behind razor wire and concrete barricades.